 The SDK depends on the device hardware decoding and rendering.
 Performance is not guaranteed as some devices may struggle when playing more than one stream, especially when decryption or high bitrates are involved.

 To facilitate multiple playbacks:

-- You must define screen real-estate for each player and associate each with its
+- You must define screen space for each player and associate each with its

 OTVVideoViewinstance; in the activity’s layout file, a

-nagra.otv.sdk.OTVVideoViewentry has to be created for each player (unless created programmatically).
+nagra.otv.sdk.OTVVideoViewentry must be created for each player (unless created programmatically).

 OTVVideoViewinstance must be configured separately with its stream definitions, player, callbacks, listeners and controls.

 onResume()) have to handle all

 - Each player instance is controlled separately.
 If, for example, a second player is set up for PiP, it is the application’s responsibility to mute the second player’s audio (setting its volume to 0).